 Miow, Jia Ying and Yee Cheng also participated in the DHL Design Challenge category using the same project.
-The team won the consolation prize of RM500.In the Microsoft Track category, team members Bachelor of Engineering (Honours) Electrical and Electronic Engineering student Ong Jun Xiang and Bachelor of Engineering (Honours) Biomedical Engineering student Jessica Hon Siau Chieh won the consolation prize.
+The team won the consolation prize of RM500.In the Microsoft Track category, team members Bachelor of Electrical and Electronic Engineering with Honours student Ong Jun Xiang and Bachelor of Biomedical Engineering with Honours student Jessica Hon Siau Chieh won the consolation prize.
 They walked home with RM500.

 From left: Hon and Jun Xiang won the consolation prize for Microsoft Track category

 “Actually, we never had the thought of winning any prizes in the competition.
 We just wanted to gain more experience in competitions especially in national level competitions.
 We realised that it was a hard journey especially when the Movement Control Order was implemented halfway along the competition.
 We believe that we should always try our best to present our ideas and do whatever we could.
 Thanks to UTAR for giving us the opportunity to take part in the competition and represent the University.
 UTAR has always been encouraging its students to explore and take part in various competitions, while providing resources and platform for students to prepare and acquire the necessary skills and knowledge.
 We are also grateful for the insightful advice and guidance given by our supervisor, Ts Dr Lin Horng Sheng throughout the journey,” enthused Hon and Jun Xiang.